OutandBack/meshtripwire/README.md

+*__NOTE: OaB is not directly associated with the Meshtastic project.
+This project is a proof-of-concept for creating additional usecases for Meshtastic and similar devices.__*

 # Meshtastic + Paxcounter Tripwire System

 This project provides a hybrid LoRa + WiFi BLE detection system to monitor for unknown wireless devices on remote properties using Meshtastic nodes and Paxcounter firmware.
 It integrates with MQTT, Node-RED, SQLite, and modern notification platforms.